meirisoda/school_fall2023/NTRN201/Exam 2_Final/Exam2_Final Study Guide.md

 # American Diet
 American diet has increased sodium, carbohydrate, fat and protein intake while not meeting the dietary fiber needs nor some other essential micronutrients.
 ## MyPlate
-Basic message is: "Start Simple with MyPlate" to encourage a balanced diet and provide easy visualization.
+Basic message is: **Start Simple with MyPlate**
+To encourage a balanced diet and provide easy visualization.